About this Page

 This page is for all of you prospective new planters out there.
-Hopefully it semi-accurately describes just what you will encounter if you embark on a planting adventure.
+It is an attempt to describe what you will encounter if you embark on a planting adventure.

 Canadian Treeplanting is one of the worlds toughest jobs.
 Its hard to understand just exactly why that is until you have experienced it.
 But, we’ll give it a shot.